geoschem/GCClassic/docs/source/gcclassic-user-guide/planeflight.rst

 If the plane flight following diagnostic is switched on, then it will look for a new :file:`Planeflight.dat.YYYYMMDD` file each day.
-If a :file:`Planeflight.dat.YYYYMMDD`:` file is found for a given day, then GEOS-Chem will save out diagnostic quantities along the flight track(s) to the :file:`plane.log.YYYYMMDD` file.
+If a :file:`Planeflight.dat.YYYYMMDD` file is found for a given day, then GEOS-Chem will save out diagnostic quantities along the flight track(s) to the :file:`plane.log.YYYYMMDD` file.